Wetcanvas Lectures

 free art lesson

 Now, we’re getting down to the easy parts!
 Shading and drawing!
-A portion of the finished arched bridge is shown on the next page.
+A portion of the finished arched bridge is shown below.
+Have fun!!

 two point perspective, free art drawing demo